-Just look around and you’ll see why Asakusa is one of the best places to stay in Tokyo (for more ideas, check out this guide).
+Just look around and you’ll see why Asakusa is one of the top places to stay in Tokyo.
 The quality of accommodations here is generally quite good, even if slightly pricier than elsewhere in Taito Ward.
 Here are couple of our picks for the best hotels in Asakusa:

 - MyCUBE by MYSTAYS Asakusa Kuramae: Dreaming of staying in a capsule hotel while in Tokyo?
 Here’s your chance!
 The cubes here are surprisingly bright and outfitted with extras like a TV, alarm clock, and luggage storage.

 - Wired Hotel: A stylish boutique hotel with a perfect location in the heart of Asakusa.
 Offers everything from shared dorms to a luxury penthouse suite that promises to both eat up your travel budget and amaze you.